 FCTC accepts student transfers within programs.
-Currently enrolled students who choose to transfer from one career and technical education (CTE) program to another within FCTC must meet with the admissions specialist to discuss the steps.
-Transfer credit will be evaluated and granted to a student by the Career Specialist who will discuss the transfer and review basic skill requirements.
-Students must consult their financial aid specialist or the business office, if applicable.
-The Career Specialist and instructor of the new program will review the student's training records or transcripts to determine transferable competencies.
+Currently enrolled students who choose to transfer from one career and technical education (CTE) program to another within FCTC must meet with the Admissions Specialist to discuss the steps.
+Transfer credit will be evaluated and granted to a student by the College Dean who will discuss the transfer and review basic skill requirements.
+Students must consult their Financial Aid Specialist or the Business Office, if applicable.
+The Dean and instructor of the new program will review the student's training records or transcripts to determine transferable competencies.

-Assessment
+CASAS Goals Assessment

 Testing is required of dual enrollment and postsecondary students enrolling in a technical program of 450 hours or more.
-For required programs, this assessment must be completed within six (6) weeks of initial enrollment or prior to enrollment.
-This exam is designed to assess student's skill level in reading, math, and language.
+For required programs, this assessment must be completed prior to enrollment, or within six (6) weeks of initial enrollment.
+This exam is designed to assess student's skill level in reading and math.

-Basic skills will be determined by using the Comprehensive Adult Student Assessment System (CASAS) as approved by the Florida Department of Education.
-Testing is paid at Registration and then scheduled with the Testing Center by telephone, email or in person.
+Basic skills will be determined by using this testing series as approved by the FLDOE.
+Postsecondary student will pay for this exam fee at Registration and then scheduled with the Testing Center by telephone, email or in person.
 Refer to the Department Telephone Directory at the end of this handbook.
+Dual enrolled students are exempt from paying this fee.

-Students must meet the basic skills for their technical program before they can receive a certificate of completion or enter an on-the-job training program.
-Exemption status is having an Associates of Arts Degree or higher and may be exempt by having certain industry certifications and/or licensures.
-Please refer to the

-Assessment Basic Skill Exemption FAQ to learn of alternate basic skills exemptions.
+Students must meet graduation requirements for their technical program before they can receive a certificate of completion.
+Basic skills exemption status is met by having an Associates of Arts Degree or higher.
+Exemptions are also granted by completing specific certifications.
+Go to https://fctc.edu/wpcontent/uploads/2024/07/Assessment-vs-Basic-Skills-Exemption-FAQ-9.27.23-002.pdf to learn of basic skills exemptions.
 Student Advisors will review and make exemption determinations.

-Attendance/Withdrawals
+Adult CTE Procedures